linatl/python-calculator/README.md

 https://github.com/flatplanet/Intro-To-TKinter-Youtube-Course/blob/master/calculator.py

 #### calculator 2.py:
-The exact same calculator, only this version is a practice of a more object-oriented approach.
+The exact same calculator, only this version is practice to use a more object-oriented approach.